fiskl-accounting/help-docs/docs/Core-Features/Accounting/Reports/statement-of-accounts.md

 Fiskl's Statement of Accounts report uniquely breaks down the Opening and Closing balance into individual currency amounts if you deal with your client in multiple currency payments.
 It also separates each section into their respective currency amounts (e.g., Invoices in USD, Invoices in EUR).
 :::

-## Generating a Statement of Accounts report in Fiskl
+## Generating a Statement of Accounts Report in Fiskl

 You can create a Statement of Accounts report from three different locations in Fiskl: